Framed motives of algebraic varieties (after V. Voevodsky): Introduction

+that takes a motivic space to a spectrum consisting of spaces with framed correspondences.
+As an application, an explicit computation of the space $\Omega^{\infty}_{\bb P^1}\Sigma^{\infty}_{\bb P^1}(\cc X)$ is given for any motivic space $\cc X$ (see Theorem~\ref{infloopspaces}).
+Thus the machinery of framed motives leads to explicit computations of infinite $\bb P^1$-loop spaces.

-Using this together with a theorem of Levine~\cite{Levine}, one shows that the framed motive of the point $M_{fr}(pt)(pt)$, $pt=\spec k$, evaluated at $pt$ is a quasi-fibrant model (i.e. an $\Omega$-spectrum in positive degrees) of the classical sphere spectrum whenever the base field $k$ is algebraically closed of characteristic zero.
+{\it As a topological application}, using the machinery of framed motives together with a theorem of Levine~\cite{Levine}, one shows in Theorem~\ref{corres} that the framed motive of the point $M_{fr}(pt)(pt)$, $pt=\spec k$, evaluated at $pt$ is a quasi-fibrant model (i.e. an $\Omega$-spectrum in positive degrees) of the classical sphere spectrum if the base field $k$ is algebraically closed of characteristic zero.
+In particular, for any $n\geq 1$ the simplicial set $C_*Fr(pt,pt\otimes S^n)$ has the homotopy type of $\Omega^\infty_{S^1}\Sigma^\infty_{S^1}S^n$.

-As another application, we give a reformulation of the motivic Serre Finiteness Conjecture (Remark~\ref{serre}).
-It is equivalent to showing that positive rational homology of an explicit complex $\bb ZF(\Delta_{\bb R}^\bullet,\spec\bb R)$ is zero.

-Next, a compactly generated triangulated category of framed bispectra $SH^{fr}(k)$ is constructed in Section~\ref{sectionrec}.
-Its compact generators are the shifts in both directions of the bispectra $M_{fr}^{\bb G}(X)$, $X\in Sm/k$.
-There is an adjunction of triangulated categories

-such that $\Phi$ takes each suspension bispectrum of $X\in Sm/k$ to a framed bispectrum isomorphic to $M_{fr}^{\bb G}(X)$.
-Furthermore, the functor $\Phi$ is shown to be an equivalence of triangulated categories over perfect fields (see Theorem~\ref{prazdnik}).
-Thus $SH(k)$ is recovered from $SH^{fr}(k)$.

-We finish the paper with an explicit description of the category $SH(k)\otimes\bb Q$.
-Namely, we identify two categories